 The gap between the wealthy and the poor is most extreme in several of the United States' most prosperous and largest cities.

-The economic divides in Atlanta, San Francisco, Washington, New York, Chicago and Los Angeles are significantly greater than the national average, according to a study released Thursday by the Brookings Institution, the Washington-based think tank.
-It suggests that many sources of both economic growth and income inequality have co-existed near each other for the past 35 years.
+The economic divides in Atlanta, San Francisco, Washington, New York, Chicago and Los Angeles are significantly greater than in the rest of the country, according to a study released Thursday by the Brookings Institution, the Washington-based think tank.
+It suggests that many sources of both economic growth and income inequality have co-existed near each other for the past 35 years .

 These cities may struggle in the future to provide adequate public schooling, basic municipal services because of a narrow tax base and “may fail to produce housing and neighborhoods accessible to middle-class workers and families,” the study said.